A Look Into The Crystal Ball: How Can Bricks and Mortar Retailers Compete with Pure Players?

-We asked five industry experts how brick-and-mortar retailers can compete with pure players.
+We asked five industry experts how bricks-and-mortar retailers can compete with pure players.

 How can bricks-and-mortar retailers really compete with the pure-players?

 Retailers need to be considering their points of difference vs. the pure players.
 They still have a significant benefit in having physical space which can be used to support USPs like Reserve and Collect and Click and Collect.